majohdezo/VFXScripting/README.md

 library.runUI()
 ```

+5. Run the code
-5. Then, it will open a UI window where you can customise your own bookcase
+6. Then, it will open a UI window where you can customise your own bookcase

 ### Features

+You can insert the height, width and depth you want for the model.
+You can also add the height you want for the shelfs